No cap crunch for Capitals, who land Mantha at deadline - WTMJ

 Not long after the Boston Bruins acquired 2018 NHL MVP Taylor Hall from Buffalo, the Capitals responded by mortgaging a valuable portion of their future to acquire forward Anthony Mantha from the Detroit Red Wings.

-With the championship window beginning to close on the Alex Ovechkin-led roster, Washington went all in on Mantha by trading wingers Jakub Vrana and Richard Panik, a 2021 first- and a 2022 second-round pick to Detroit.
+With the championship window beginning to close on the Alex Ovechkin-led roster, Washington went all-in on Mantha by trading wingers Jakub Vrana and Richard Panik, a 2021 first- and a 2022 second-round pick to Detroit.
+They have literally no room to maneuver now with $0 in salary cap room but felt it was worth the risk.

-The 26-year-old Mantha is a two-time 20-goal-scorer, uses his big 6-foot-5, 234-pound frame to create space and is signed for three more seasons at at salary-cap hit of $5.7 million.
+The 26-year-old Mantha is a two-time 20-goal scorer, who uses his big 6-foot-5, 234-pound frame to create space and is signed for three more seasons at an average salary cap hit of $5.7 million.

-So much for the notion that the cap, which remained flat at $81.5 million, would prevent every team from swinging a blockbuster deal at the deadline.
-The cap did not budge from last season, a result of the economic blow suffered by the NHL during the pandemic that hit U.S. sports 13 months ago.
+“We’ve been aggressive,” Capitals GM Brian MacLellan said.
+“It wasn’t a conscious decision, ‘Let’s shake the team up.’
+I think we’ve had a good year so far. … Things lined up, and this is what we ended up doing.”

+The Capitals were among the few teams taking an aggressive approach at a time a flat salary cap of $81.5 million left many others handcuffed.

+“I think you just sort of saw the tip of the iceberg with what took place here with the trading deadline,” Poile said.
+“There wasn’t too many deals made in this last two or three days that had players that had more than this year’s contract left, and that speaks to the salary cap not going up.”

+There were 16 draft picks that moved Monday, with just one first-round selection, three second-rounders and one third-round pick.

-The Capitals, three years removed from winning their first and only Stanley Cup championship, began the day tied with the New York Islanders atop the East Division, and two points ahead of Pittsburgh.
+The Capitals, three years removed from winning their first and only Stanley Cup, began the day tied with the New York Islanders atop the East Division, and two points ahead of Pittsburgh.
 In a separate trade, Washington also acquired forward Michael Raffl from Philadelphia.

 The Islanders strengthened their roster last week by acquiring Kyle Palmieri and Travis Zajac from New Jersey.
 Pittsburgh followed suit Monday by adding veteran depth in acquiring Jeff Carter in a deal with Los Angeles.

-Among the handful of notable moves, Florida got center Sam Bennett in a deal that sent prospect forward Emil Heineman and a second-round pick to Calgary.
-The move came two days after Florida acquired defenseman Brandon Montour in a trade with Buffalo.
+Among the handful of other notable moves, Florida got center Sam Bennett in a deal that sent prospect forward Emil Heineman and a second-round pick to Calgary.

 Just as notable were the players not traded.

-Los Angeles Kings center Alex Iafallo and Philadelphia Flyers forward Scott Laughton, both pending free agents, had their names come off the market after signing contract extensions.
+Los Angeles Kings center Alex Iafallo and Philadelphia Flyers forward Scott Laughton, each a pending free agent, came off the market after signing a contract extension.

-Goalie Linus Ullmark is staying in put in Buffalo after the Sabres had enough promising discussions on an extension to believe a deal can be reached before Ullmark is eligible to become an unrestricted free agent this offseason, according to a person with direct knowledge of talks. who spoke to The Associated Press on the condition of anonymity because the talks were private.
+Sabres goalie Linus Ullmark is staying put in Buffalo with first-year GM Kevyn Adams calling it a priority to re-sign the third-year starter before he’s eligible to become an unrestricted free agent this offseason.

-The salary cap did handcuff several teams from making moves while also heavily benefiting numerous buyers.
-The Bruins, for example, landed Hall at a cut-rate price by giving up only a second-round pick and forward in Anders Bjork, while also getting the Sabres to retain half of what’s left on Hall’s one-year, $8 million contract.
+On the plus side, the cap restrictions heavily benefitted numerous buyers.
+The Bruins, for example, landed Hall at a cut-rate price by giving up only a second-round pick and forward Anders Bjork, while also getting the Sabres to retain half of what’s left on Hall’s one-year, $8 million contract.

-“Money was tight and assets were tight,” said Edmonton Oilers general manager Ken Holland, who acquired defenseman Dmitry Kulikov from New Jersey.

 Other teams got creative and acquired draft picks by taking on payroll.